Install instructions

 To add Feel to your project, simply follow the simple steps below :

-2. via the asset store panel, go to the Feel page, click the download button, then the import button
+- via the Package Manager, go to the Feel page, click the download button, then the import button

 Optional Steps